Please read the information below which gives details of our PE and Sport Premium Grant and how we allocate the funding.

 What is the Sports Premium?

 The government is providing funding for primary school sport until 2020.
 This funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to primary school head teachers to spend on improving the quality of sport and PE for all their children.
-Each school will receive £8,000 plus an extra £5 per pupil.
+Until July 2017 each school received £8,000 plus an extra £5 per pupil.
 In 2017 2018 the allocation of sports premium money doubled - here at Breadsall CE Primary that means our sports premium budget for 2017 2018 is approximately £17,000

-In 2015 2016 a high number of pupils continued to take part in extra-curricular PE activities, these included - multi skills, keep fit, yoga, high five netball, archery, gymnastics, kwik cricket, tag rugby and wake & shake
+In 2016 2017 a high number of pupils continued to take part in extra-curricular PE activities, these included - multi skills, keep fit, yoga, high five netball, archery, gymnastics, kwik cricket, tag rugby and wake & shake

 All Year 6 pupils were able to swim at least 25 metres when they left school